 And of course, owners of older and classic model cars are always going to wrestle with rust threat.
 People spend tens of thousands of dollars to restore these vehicles – only to leave them in a drafty garage covered by a thin sheet.
 It should be no surprise when rust sets in again.
 Some owners battle this problem with regular paint touch-ups, frequent undercarriage washing and steering clear of salt-lined roads or venturing out in rain or humidity.
 These are smart steps, but best topped off with Zerust car rust prevention tools, such as the car cover.
 Offering several years of protection, these covers do more than just shield against water, sun and other elements.
 They also provide the unique benefit of rust prevention with non-toxic, odorless vapors.

 Boat rust prevention is an essential part of vessel maintenance, whether you have a dinghy or a bow rider.

-Many boats are built with a wide range of metallic components, often exposed directly to the elements.
+Many boats are built with a wide range of metallic components, often exposed directly to the elements (you can discover here those components).
 When the metal boat parts make contact with the combination of oxygen and moisture – even when the boat is in storage – it’s the textbook recipe for rust.
 Salt water, high temperatures and excess humidity make a bad situation worse.
 And it’s not solely the exterior that’s at risk.
 Corrosion is a threat throughout, posing a hazard to the mast and rigging, the wires, the valves and steering systems.

 Too many seafarers have had their boating seasons grounded by the failure to keep rust at bay.